Markovate-logo

 Minimal Viable Product ( MVP) is a heavily adopted approach by businesses.
 It is based on the fact that a product, instead of trying to be entirely sufficient in the first go, is first delivered with minimal features.

 MVP focuses on feature prioritization and builds on only what is required.
 This is an inexpensive method to get a good insight in the early stages, and also you gain more depth on the market and solution.
 Continuous feedback from the potential customer also helps to build a loyal customer base, or product evangelists, who believe in your vision and value if they like what you bring to the table.
 It allows mobile app development with minimum risks.
-The multiple updates and versions are also released earlier and faster in the market, as the area of extensive research is limited and primarily based on the user’s feedback.
+The team releases multiple updates and versions earlier and faster in the market because they conduct limited, primarily user feedback-based research.

 MVP examples have proven to be quite successful in making the final product better and a more refined fit for the market.